dzackgarza/Arizona-Winter-School-2019/Typeset/Day 1/Notes 2 Hopkins.md

 We can thus understand something about homotopy groups of spheres by knowing something about the modui space of all formal groups.

 # Invariants
-Defining the height of a formal group: let $k$ be a field of characteristic $p>0$ and we have a homomorphism between two formal groups,
+We first define the height of a formal group.

+Let $k$ be a field of characteristic $p>0$ and suppose we have a homomorphism between two formal groups,
 $$
 f: G_1 \to G_2.
 $$